How to file a Texas annual report

 1. Pay 90% of your tax by May 15th for an automatic extension to November 15th

-2. Meet certain conditions to extend to January 15th of the following year
+2. Meet certain conditions (such as a federal extension granted and reasonable cause) to extend to January 15th of the following year

 For organizations managing multiple entities, these deadlines multiply quickly, making systematic tracking essential.